-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

+Google makes content eligible to appear in Discover once it has been indexed, and Google has determined it doesn’t violate its content policies.

+Similar to the AI-driven video recommendations made by platforms like TikTok and Facebook, Google Discover uses an algorithm to create a custom feed.

-While deemed by Google as the latest innovation in “queryless search”, understanding of the individual user replaces the understanding of a singular query.
+Using information collected from user data, Discover has moved the search engine toward “query-less search,” in which the understanding of the individual user replaces the understanding of a singular query.

-Thus, the user becomes the central focus in Discover.
+The user is the central focus with Discover.

 Google Discover automatically shows personalized content based on a user’s: